WICG/manifest-incubations/borderless/explainer.md

 ### Iframes

-- Borderless mode should not be available for iframes embedded inside of an IWA.
+- Display modes cannot be enabled on embedded pages.